Making a decision on the application

 - Section 104 – Matters to be considered

 - Sections 105 and 107 - decisions on discharge and coastal permits

 - What to include in a decision

-Section 104 of the RMA sets out the principal matters, subject to Part 2, which a council must have regard to (and other matters it must disregard) when considering an application for resource consent and any submissions received.
+Section 104 of the RMA sets out the principal matters, subject to Part 2, which all those involved in a resource consent application (both applicant, council and interested parties).
+The applicant must address these matters in their application and a council must have regard to (and other matters it must disregard) when considering an application for resource consent and any submissions received.

 Matters to be considered include:

 - any measure proposed or agreed to by the applicant for the purpose of ensuring positive effects on the environment to offset or compensate for any adverse effects on the environment that will or may result from allowing the activity